-Is your child learning to swim this summer?
+Is your child learning to swim?
 Here we share our top tips for keeping sensitive skin safe in the swimming pool.

 SKIN CARE ADVICE FOR WATER BABIES